Europe and Asia Aging Rapidly,

 - Niger’s total fertility rate, or average births per woman over their lifetime, is 7—the highest in the world.

-- At just 0.9 births per women, Macao has the lowest total fertility rate in the world, followed by South Korea and Andorra, both at 1.
+- At just 0.9 births per woman, Macao has the lowest total fertility rate in the world, followed by South Korea and Andorra, both at 1.
 Women in the United States have an average of 1.7 births in their lifetime, while women in China average 1.6; India, 2.2; and Kenya, 3.6.

 - Albania, Chad, and South Sudan have the lowest percentages of married women ages 15 to 49 using modern contraceptive methods, at 5 percent or lower.